Overlake Hospital Medical Center

-Overlake Medical Center is a 349-bed non-profit community hospital located in Bellevue, Washington.
-The hospital opened in 1960, and operates a level III emergency department.
+Overlake Medical Center is a 349-bed non-profit community hospital in the northwest United States, located in Bellevue, Washington, east of Seattle.
+Opened in 1960, the hospital operates a level III emergency department.

 In the last year with available data, the hospital had about 53,572 emergency department visits, 20,562 in-patient visits, 7,073 in-patient surgeries, and 7,512 outpatient surgeries.
 The hospital is accredited by the joint commission.
 The hospital has a da Vinci surgical robot that is used for surgical procedures.

 History

-Overlake Medical Center originally opened in 1960 at a cost of $1.2 million.
-The hospital opened a helicopter landing pad in 2009 to receive cardiac and stroke patients.
+Overlake Memorial Hospital opened in 1960 at a cost of $1.2 million.
+Renamed to Overlake Hospital Medical Center in 1983 amid an expansion to add more services, it opened a helicopter landing pad in 2009 to receive cardiac and stroke patients.
+Overlake began opening regional urgent care and specialty clinics across the Eastside in the early 2000s and expanded its Bellevue hospital.
+The medical center submitted an application to build a hospital in Issaquah in 2004, but lost their bid to Swedish Medical Center.

+In 2024, Overlake announced that it would join the MultiCare health system, a non-profit provider based in Tacoma, as its flagship facility in the northern Puget Sound region.